thecodewarrior/Tippy.vue/docs/getting-started.md

 <button v-tippy="{content: 'Some content', placement: 'right'}">Side</button>
 ```

+Like the Tippy.js [`content` option](https://atomiks.github.io/tippyjs/v6/html-content/#string), make sure HTML strings
+containing user data are sanitized properly to prevent XSS attacks.
+For cases involving user data the `<tippy>`
+component will likely be safer and more convenient.

 ### `<tippy>`

 The basic mechanic behind the Tippy component is that you first mark an element with `v-tippy`, then when `<tippy>`